ankit-pras/alexa-google-search/README.md

 Thanks to:-

-https://github.com/porter707 for his cleanup of the original release and fixing the google search string Mark Porter on Facebook for suggestions on the Sports results processing and the code for currency conversion
+1. Ashley Porter https://github.com/porter707 for his cleanup of the original release and fixing the google search string.
+2. Mark Porter on Facebook for suggestions on the Sports results processing and the code for currency conversion

 ## Setup